ruiznaomy13/philosophers/README.md

 In this representation, each philosopher is modeled as a thread, and each fork as a shared resource.
 - A philosopher can only eat if they have two adjacent free forks 🍴
-- After eating, the philosopher spends some time thinking before attempting to eat again ⏱
+- After sleeping, the philosopher spends some time thinking before attempting to eat again ⏱
 - If a philosopher doesn't eat within a specified time interval, they die ❌

 ## System Requirements